 Understanding Your Aadhaar and Why Updates Matter

-Your Aadhaar is a very important document, and keeping its information correct is crucial.
-Let’s explore what it is and why your Date of Birth needs to be spot-on.
+Your Aadhaar is an essential document, and keeping its information correct is crucial.
+Let’s explore what it is and why your Date of Birth needs to be accurate.

 What is Aadhaar and why is your Date of Birth important?